zeronone/eslint-plugin-const-immutable/README.md

 # eslint-plugin-const-immutable

-Force const declarations to be immutable
+This plugin forces all `const` declarations to be immutable.
+Ecmascript 6 don't allow variables declared with `const` to be rassigned, but doesn't necassarilly avoid mutation.

 ## Installation